-Mencius — Great Philosopher of Confucianism
+Mencius — Great Philosopher of Confucianism and His Benevolent Ideas

 Main Ideas of Mencius

-But if monarchs are cruel or incapable, people have the right to overthrow them, even through violent means.
+But if monarchs are cruel or incapable, civilians have the right to overthrow their reign, even through violent means.

-Therefore, monarchs need to make sure their civilians could obtain certain amounts of land so that everyone could live in stable and decency.
-That way, civilians would keep themselves from violence and rebellion.
+Therefore, monarchs need to make sure that civilians could obtain certain amounts of land and other resources so that everyone is able to live in stability and decency.

 You Might Also Like: